German nationality law: Reform of 2024

 The Federal Council decided on 2 February 2024 not to call on the Mediation Committee (German: "Vermittlungsausschuss").
 The Nationality Modernisation Act (German: "Staatsangehörigkeitsmodernisierungsgesetz") was promulgated on 26 March 2024. and, with two exceptions, came into force three months later, on 27 June 2024.
 Dual citizenship is now allowed without restrictions.

 Relinquishment and deprivation

 German nationality can be relinquished by making a declaration of renunciation, provided that the declarant already possesses another nationality.
 German children who are adopted by foreigners and acquire the nationality of their new parents automatically cease to be German at the time of adoption.

 Citizenship may be stripped from a person who fraudulently acquired it within 10 years of that person having become a German citizen, or from dual nationals who engage in terrorist activities at any time or voluntarily serve in foreign armed forces without prior permission from the government.
 Since 6 July 2011, this permission is automatically granted to dual nationals of Australia, Israel, Japan, New Zealand, South Korea, and EU/EFTA or NATO countries who serve in the militaries of their alternate nationalities.

+In May 2026, a recently naturalized man of Lebanese descent, had his German citizenship immediately revoked due to pro-Palestinian Instagram posts.